-When it comes to making daily purchases, using chequing accounts or a credit card are certainly great options for day-to-day banking.
-However, if you have some extra money left over (and don’t mind earning some interest), high-interest savings accounts could be a good option for you.
+When it comes to making daily purchases, using chequing accounts or credit cards are undoubtedly great banking options.
+However, if you have some extra money left over (and don’t mind earning some interest), high-interest savings accounts (HISAs) can be an excellent option for you.

 |Want to see how your savings account compares to the rest?||Compare Best Savings Accounts|

-What is a savings account?
+What is a Savings Account?

 However, unlike chequing accounts, savings accounts are not meant to be used for day-to-day transactions.
-Depending on the type of savings account you choose, your number of daily transactions can be limited.
-Ultimately, the purpose of a savings account is to keep money parked in there for an extended amount of time.
+Depending on the type of savings account you choose, the number of daily transactions allowed to you may be limited.
+Ultimately, the purpose of a savings account is to keep money in there for an extended amount of time.

 Best High-Interest Savings Accounts in Canada 2019 (View All)

 - Wealthsimple High-Interest Savings Account

 - CIBC eAdvantage Savings Account